What’s all this Stuff about State Testing? : A Rant

 Implementing standardized testing became the way to determine whether or not these standards were met.
 The consequences for a school failing to meet the goals were severe and opened up a Pandora’s Box of troubles.
 Education historian, Diane Ravitch, points to these two programs as a cause for the “exodus of experienced educators, who were replaced in many districts by young, inexperienced, low-wage teachers; the closure of many public schools, especially in poor and minority districts…” as well as a myriad of other issues ranging from an expansion of for-profit charter schools to attacks on teachers’ unions.

 Ok, so I get the idea behind the Common Core and standardized testing.
 I don’t necessarily disagree with its intent.
 It is important to look at how students are progressing.
 Data can help determine what to teach to fill in learning gaps.
 But using one test as a way to judge an entire school is simply ridiculous.
 There are too many variables that affect the outcome of the test.

 Out of My Control

 Believing a set of standards taught nationwide would help guarantee an equal education is naive.
-The purpose was wherever a child went to school, they would receive the same education.
-Nice thought, but it doesn’t take into consideration that not all states spend educational dollars in the same way.
+The purpose was no matter where a child went to school, they would receive the same education.
+That is a nice thought, but it doesn’t consider that not all states spend educational dollars similarly.
 Or how much home environments can vary from place to place.

 For example, I can control what information I present to the students.
 I can develop lessons to support the Common Core state standards.
 However, I cannot control student absences, or students whose families move often, or students who do not have parental support, have family issues, or arrive 3 to 4 years below grade level in their reading ability.